Huhngoku/ADVOCATE/doc/trace/trace.md

-opM := "L" | "R" | "T" | "Y" | "U" | "N"                        (operation on the mutex, L: lock, R: rLock, T: tryLock, Y: tryRLock, U: unlock, N: rUnlock) opW := "A" | "W"                                                (operation on the wait group, A: add (delta > 0) or done (delta < 0), W: wait) opC := "S" | "R" | "C"                                          (operation on the channel, S: send, R: receive, C: close) exec := "t" | "f"                                               (e: the operation was fully executed, f: the operation was not fully executed, e.g. a mutex was still waiting at a lock operation when the program was terminated or a channel never found an communication partner) suc := "t" | "f"                                                (the mutex lock was successful ("t") or it failed ("f", only possible for try(r)lock)) pos := file":"line                                              (position in the code, where the operation was executed) file := 𝕊                                                       (file path of pos)
+opM := "L" | "R" | "T" | "Y" | "U" | "N"                        (operation on the mutex, L: lock, R: rLock, T: tryLock, Y: tryRLock, U: unlock, N: rUnlock) opW := "A" | "W"                                                (operation on the wait group, A: add (delta > 0) or done (delta < 0), W: wait) opC := "S" | "R" | "C"                                          (operation on the channel, S: send, R: receive, C: close) suc := "t" | "f"                                                (the mutex lock was successful ("t") or it failed ("f", only possible for try(r)lock)) pos := file":"line                                              (position in the code, where the operation was executed) file := 𝕊                                                       (file path of pos)